goravel/docs/ORM/getting-started.md

 ## Introduction

 Goravel makes it easy for developers to interact with databases using `facades.Orm()`.
-Currently, it supports four official databases:
+Currently, it provides official support for the following four databases:

 - MySQL 5.7+
 - PostgreSQL 9.6+
 - SQLite 3.8.8+
 - SQL Server 2017+

-Before you start, configure the database in the `.env` file and confirm the `default` configuration in `config/database.go`.
+Before you start, configure the database in `.env` and confirm the `default` configuration in `config/database.go`.

 # Configuration

-To configure databases, navigate to the `config/database.go` file.
+To configure databases, navigate to `config/database.go`.
 This is where you can customize all database connections and choose a `default` connection.
 The configuration in this file relies on the project's environment variables and showcases various database configurations that Goravel supports.

 ### Read & Write Connections